 Don’t Forget to Stretch Your Muscles

-Before you begin any exercise, you should stretch to warm up your muscles.
+Before you begin any effective types of exercise, you should stretch to warm up your muscles.
 Stretching gets blood flowing to the areas you’re going to be exercising and lengthens muscles and tendons, making them more pliable.
 The more pliable they are, the less likely they are to sprain or strain.
 Stretching is also especially soothing after you have exercised.

-Don’t bounce when you stretch and never force your stretching into positions of pain.
+Don’t bounce when you stretch, and never force your stretching into positions of pain.
 Contrary to popular belief, now is not the time to try to improve flexibility.
 Over–stretching cold muscles can lead to tears.
 Stretch only to the point of tightness, holding the position for at least 60 seconds, relax, count to 10, and then repeat.